Chris Wood, President/Chief Executive Officer

 Hillary came to Trout Unlimited from Lane & Company, CPA's, where she was responsible for managing audit, consulting, and tax services for non-profit organizations.
 Hillary received her BSBA in accounting and international finance from American University and her Masters in Public Administration with a concentration in not-for-profit management at George Mason University.
 At Trout Unlimited, Hillary is Chief Financial Officer and responsible for managing the accounting and administration department.
-Hillary also serves as Treasurer on the Board of Directors for Casting for Recovery.
+Hillary is the Treasurer on the Board of Directors for Casting for Recovery and also serves as the President for the Greater Washington Society of Certified Public Accountants (GWSCPA).

 Elizabeth Maclin, Vice President for Eastern Conservation